 Next, you and your therapist will learn to challenge your typical ways of thinking and determine if a more logical or helpful way of looking at the situation would work.
 Looking at the situation in a different way can result in feeling better and acting in a way that improves your chances for success.
 CBT also involves the client practicing these techniques at home so that you can learn how to have more logical and helpful thoughts on a daily basis.

-Dr. Calbeck has extensive training and experience in providing CBT.
+Dr. Calbeck, a clinical psychologist, has extensive training and experience in providing CBT.
 Make your appointment today to reduce stress and improve your psychological health.

 Huan Song, H., Fang, F., Arnberg, F.K., Mataix-Cols, D., Fernández de la Cruz, L., Almqvist, C., Fall, K., Lichtenstein, P., Thorgeirsson, & G., Valdimarsdóttir, U.A.
 (2019).
 Stress-related disorders and risk of cardiovascular disease: population-based, sibling controlled cohort study.
 BMJ (British Medical Journal), vol 365.